yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/unsafe-code-pointers/fixed-size-buffers.md

 ## <a name="remarks"></a>Açıklamalar

-Güvenli kod içinde bir dizi içeren bir C# yapı dizi öğeleri içermiyor.
-Bunun yerine, yapı öğeleri bir başvuru içeriyor. İçinde sabit boyutlu bir dizi katıştırabilirsiniz bir [yapı](../../language-reference/keywords/struct.md) içinde kullanıldığında bir [güvenli](../../language-reference/keywords/unsafe.md) kod bloğu.
+In safe code, a C# struct that contains an array does not contain the array elements.
+Instead, the struct contains a reference to the elements.
+You can embed an array of fixed size in a [struct](../../language-reference/keywords/struct.md) when it is used in an [unsafe](../../language-reference/keywords/unsafe.md) code block.

-Aşağıdaki `struct` 8 bayt cinsinden boyutu. `pathName` Başvuru dizisidir:
+The following `struct` is 8 bytes in size.
+The `pathName` array is a reference:

 [!code-csharp[Struct with embedded array](../../../../samples/snippets/csharp/keywords/FixedKeywordExamples.cs#6)]

-A `struct` güvenli olmayan kod içinde gömülü bir dizi içerebilir.
-Aşağıdaki örnekte, `fixedBuffer` dizi sabit bir boyuta sahiptir.
-Kullandığınız bir `fixed` ilk öğeye bir işaretçi kurmak için deyimi.
-Bu işaretçiyle dizinin öğeleri eriştiğinize. `fixed` Deyimi PIN'ler `fixedBuffer` bellekte belirli bir konuma örnek alanı.
+A `struct` can contain an embedded array in unsafe code.
+In the following example, the `fixedBuffer` array has a fixed size.
+You use a `fixed` statement to establish a pointer to the first element.
+You access the elements of the array through this pointer.
+The `fixed` statement pins the `fixedBuffer` instance field to a specific location in memory.

 [!code-csharp[Struct with embedded inline array](../../../../samples/snippets/csharp/keywords/FixedKeywordExamples.cs#7)]

-128 öğe `char` 256 bayt dizisidir.
-Boyutu sabit [char](../../language-reference/keywords/char.md) arabellekler her zaman, bağımsız olarak kodlama karakter başına iki bayttan yönlendirir.
-Bu da zaman char arabellekler API yöntemleri veya yapılar ile sıralanmış geçerlidir `CharSet = CharSet.Auto` veya `CharSet = CharSet.Ansi`.
+The size of the 128 element `char` array is 256 bytes.
+Fixed size [char](../../language-reference/builtin-types/char.md) buffers always take two bytes per character, regardless of the encoding.
+This is true even when char buffers are marshaled to API methods or structs with `CharSet = CharSet.Auto` or `CharSet = CharSet.Ansi`.
 Daha fazla bilgi için bkz. <xref:System.Runtime.InteropServices.CharSet>.

-Yukarıdaki örnekte erişme gösterir `fixed` sürümünden itibaren kullanılabilir olan sabitleme, olmadan alanları C# 7.3.
+The  preceding example demonstrates accessing `fixed` fields without pinning, which is available starting with C# 7.3.

-Başka bir ortak sabit boyutlu dizi [bool](../../language-reference/keywords/bool.md) dizisi. Öğeleri bir `bool` dizi her zaman tek bir bayt boyutunda. `bool` diziler bit diziler veya arabellekler oluşturmak için uygun değildir.
+Another common fixed-size array is the [bool](../../language-reference/keywords/bool.md) array.
+The elements in a `bool` array are always one byte in size. `bool` arrays are not appropriate for creating bit arrays or buffers.

 > [!NOTE]
-> Kullanılarak oluşturulan bellek dışında [stackalloc](../../language-reference/operators/stackalloc.md), C# Derleyici ve ortak dil çalışma zamanı (CLR) herhangi bir güvenlik arabellek taşma denetimi gerçekleştirmeyin.
-Tüm güvenli olmayan kod gibi dikkatli kullanın.
+> Except for memory created by using [stackalloc](../../language-reference/operators/stackalloc.md), the C# compiler and the common language runtime (CLR) do not perform any security buffer overrun checks.
+As with all unsafe code, use caution.

-Güvenli olmayan arabellekler normal dizilerden şu bakımlardan ayrılır:
+Unsafe buffers differ from regular arrays in the following ways:

-- Bu gibi durumlarda, güvenli olmayan arabellekler yalnızca güvenli olmayan bir bağlamda kullanabilirsiniz.
+- You can only use unsafe buffers in an unsafe context.
-- Güvenli olmayan arabellekler, vektör veya tek boyutlu diziler her zaman olur.
+- Unsafe buffers are always vectors, or one-dimensional arrays.
-- Dizi bildirimi bir sayı gibi bulunması `char id[8]`.
-Kullanamazsınız `char id[]`.
+- The declaration of the array should include a count, such as `char id[8]`.
+You cannot use `char id[]`.
-- Güvenli olmayan arabellekler yalnızca güvenli olmayan bir bağlamda yapılar örnek alanları olabilir.
+- Unsafe buffers can only be instance fields of structs in an unsafe context.

 ## <a name="see-also"></a>Ayrıca bkz.